julingc/vaccinations-monitor/README.md

-# How fast are countries are vaccinating?
+# How fast are countries vaccinating?

 This is an ETL pipeline to pull daily vaccinations data from [Our World in Data ](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations) and load it into the data warehouse (Google BigQuery).
 This project aims to show the vaccination progress per country/region.